Devilbend Natural Features Reserve: History

 The Bittern Reservoir, the smaller of the two reservoirs with a capacity of 573 ML, was built in the 1930s.
 The much larger Devilbend Reservoir, with an area of 243 ha and a capacity of 14,600 ML, was built during the 1960s and opened in 1965, and is currently the largest freshwater body in the Shire of Mornington Peninsula.
 The two reservoirs provided backup drinking water to the Mornington Peninsula until the completion of a water pipeline between the Cardinia Reservoir and Pearcedale in December 2000 made them redundant.
 In September 2006, most of the reservoir land was transferred to Parks Victoria with the Devilbend Natural Features Reserve being gazetted on 8 March 2007.
 A management plan for the reserve was voted in 2010, and in 2011 a new masterplan aiming to turn the area into a tourist area was prepared.

 The Devilbend Foundation was created in 2002 to lobby against recreational fishing in the Devilbend Reserve, and against horseriding in the vicinity, arguing it would compromise the natural equilibrium of the park.

-In 2012, after 6 years of land renovation that required a budget $1.6 million, the reserve reopened to the public.
+In 2012, after 6 years of land renovation that required a budget of $1.6 million, the reserve reopened to the public.
 The reserve was inaugurated by Peter Walsh, and took the name Devilbend Natural Features Reserve on this day.
 Among the new features of the park are the entrance gateway, the asphalt entrance road, sealed car park, the picnic and barbecue facilities, the walking tracks and the boardwalk.